 Conference Travel Funds

 The STS Program is pleased to announce the availability of small grants for STS graduate certificate students and students intending to apply to the STS certificate program in winter 2014.
 Students in good standing can apply for up to $500 to attend a STS-related conference where they will present on a panel, roundtable, or poster session.
-To apply fill out the attached application form before the conference and send to the STS graduate director at email@example.com (Alexandra Minna Stern).
+To apply fill out the attached application form before the conference and send to the STS graduate director at firstname.lastname@example.org (Alexandra Minna Stern).
 Applications must be received before the conference or meeting; there is no retroactive funding.
-We accept these applications on a rolling basis, and anticipate awarding 2-3 in the fall semester and 2-3 in the winter semester.
+We accept these applications on a rolling basis, and anticipate awarding 2-3 each fall and winter semester.